Google unveils Pixelbook Go for $649

 The Pixelbook Go runs Chrome OS, which has evolved substantially in the two years since the Pixelbook’s debut.
 Shortcuts to native apps and Android apps alike occupy a shelf akin to the Windows system tray or macOS dock.
 A search bar — the omnibox — searches across apps, files, and the web, and a row below it’s populated by AI-informed app and Chrome tab suggestions.

-There’s two ways to summon Google Assistant on the Go: with the hotword “Hey, Google” or with a press of the aforementioned dedicated Assistant key.
-Assistant can field Google Docs and Photos-related requests like “Find Google Sheets files from last September” and “Search for pictures taken in New York last year.”
+There are two ways to summon Google Assistant on the Go: with the hotword “Hey, Google” or with a press of the aforementioned dedicated Google Assistant key.
+Once called, Google Assistant can field Google Docs and Photos-related requests like “Find Google Sheets files from last September” and “Search for pictures taken in New York last year.”
 Otherwise, it behaves the way it does on Android and iOS, with the ability to check calendars, set reminders, beam content to compatible speakers and displays, look up movie showtimes and restaurants, and so on.

-As alluded to earlier, Chrome OS supports Android apps courtesy a compatibility layer dubbed ARC++.
-A selection of apps come preloaded, but the Google Play Store’s also in tow, providing access to the millions of apps available for Android.
+As alluded to earlier, Chrome OS supports Android apps courtesy of a compatibility layer dubbed ARC++.
+A selection of apps comes preloaded, but the Google Play Store is also in tow, providing access to the millions of apps available for Android.

 Elsewhere is Better Together, a collection of integrations and services intended to make Android devices and Chrome OS devices work … well, better together.
 Smart Lock automatically unlocks the Slate when your phone is paired with it via Bluetooth, as long as the phone is running Android 5.0 or above and within a distance of 100 feet.
 And Instant Tethering automatically taps a paired handset for mobile internet when you’re away from Wi-Fi, obviating the need to fiddle with hotspot settings.